 It turns out that the first scenario is actually on the decrease, while the latter is on the increase.
 The rise in co-residence is a consequence of the failure of our economy to integrate young people into jobs that pay a living wage.
 Literally, a growing number of Americans — both young people and those in mid-life — can’t afford to leave the nest.
 And, no, this didn’t start with the recession, it started in the ’80s.

-We’ve done a decent job trying to ensure that the elderly don’t live in poverty, it’s time to start working on making sure the rest of America doesn’t either.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+We’ve done a decent job trying to ensure that the elderly don’t live in poverty, it’s time to start working on making sure the rest of America doesn’t either.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.